Will Horton: 2009–2013

 Dylan Patton (pictured) played Will on his 2009 return from Switzerland.

 After his dad is released from prison, and his mom divorces EJ, Will (now Dylan Patton, and aged 16) returns to Salem in February 2009.
 Disappointed his parents are not back together, Will is stunned when his mom tells him she has adopted a new baby – Grace Brady.
 Sami is lying to Will, as in truth, she got pregnant by EJ, and after divorcing EJ, gave birth to a daughter – and the "adoption" is Sami's way to keep EJ from knowing.
 Will meets and befriends Mia McCormick (Taylor Spreitler), who like Will, is a new student at school.
 Mia encourages Will to accept Grace as his sister.
 Mia and Will start dating, but Will realizes she is keeping secrets.
 Eventually, it comes out that Mia herself had a baby in secret after getting pregnant by an ex-boyfriend, Chad Peterson-Woods (Casey Deidrick).
 She gave away her daughter to Nicole Walker (Arianne Zucker), the new wife of EJ DiMera: the plan being that Nicole, who had just miscarried EJ's child (and not told him), would pass the baby off as hers and EJ's.
 Will and Sami are distraught when Grace contracts meningitis and dies.
 Will is further hit when Sami tells Will that Grace was his biological (half) sister.
-Five months later, everyone is shocked to find out Nicole had surreptitiously swapped Mia's baby with Sami's baby (who she knew was EJ's child) just after their births, and has been bringing up Sami's daughter (named Sydney) from the start.
+Five months later, everyone is shocked to find out Nicole had surreptitiously swapped Mia's baby with Sami's baby (whom she knew was EJ's child) just after their births, and has been bringing up Sami's daughter (named Sydney) from the start.
 Mia learns her daughter, Grace, is dead.
 And Sami is re-united with Sydney; and Will meets his new sister.

 After a break, Will and Mia start dating again, but when Mia two-times Will with Chad, Will (now Chandler Massey) breaks up with her.
 Despite starting out as rivals for Mia's love, Will and Chad become friends.
 Chad also befriends Will's best mate − Tad "T" Stevens (Brendan Coughlin).